-- Quasi-periodic fluctuations are said to be "phase locked" as long as the random peturbations are not able to knock the oscillations away from being close to their initial phase. - Eventually, the randomness should mean that the process is equally likely to have any phase, regardless of the initial phase.
+- Quasi-periodic fluctuations are phase locked when the random peturbations are not able to knock the oscillations away from being close to their initial phase. - Eventually, the randomness should mean that the process is equally likely to have any phase, regardless of the initial phase.